 To execute this command, you need two identical objects.
 Start by giving the ‘take it’ command when your puppy opens its mouth and is willing to grab or catch the object.
 Give it some time to play with the first object and gradually introduce it to the second one.
-Create an impression that both provide the same value, which will trigger it to move towards the second object and grab it.
+Create an impression that both provide the same value, which will trigger it to move toward the second object and grab it.
 When your pup drops the first one, give the ‘drop it’ command and say the ‘take it’ command when it catches or grabs the second object.
 Practice this activity until your puppy gets expertise.
-That can be a novelty trick but also useful commands at times.
+That can be a novelty trick but also useful command at times.

 8. Sit-Stay command